Answers To Commonly Asked Questions

 What is the Endocannabinoid System?

-The endocannabinoid system (ECS), comprised of cannabinoid receptors, endocannabinoid molecules, and their metabolic enzymes, is a crucial system in the body for maintaining overall homeostasis; it regulates and balances immune response, communication between cells, appetite and metabolism, memory, pain, mood, and inflammation among many other things.
+The endocannabinoid system (ECS), comprised of cannabinoid receptors, endocannabinoid molecules, and their metabolic enzymes, is a crucial system in the body for maintaining overall homeostasis; evidence suggests that it may regulate and balance immune response, communication between cells, appetite and metabolism, memory, pain, mood, and inflammation among many other things.

 Full Spectrum vs. Broad Spectrum/THC Free Products

-Our full spectrum products have a legal <.3% amount of THC and tend to be more effective as they contain all the major cannabinoids including (CBD, CBG, CBN, and THC) which causes the entourage effect.
+Our full spectrum products have a legal <.3% amount of THC and may be more effective as they contain all the major cannabinoids including (CBD, CBG, CBN, and THC) which evidence suggests causes the entourage effect.

 *We do not guarantee that you will pass a drug screening if using THC Free products.*